The Democratic Nomination Is Now In View For Joe Biden — And 5 Other Takeaways

 Democratic-leaning voters under 30 continue to favor Sanders.
 In Michigan and Missouri, for example, Biden lost young voters by 57 and 45 percentage points, respectively.
 And that's similar to what we saw in other states.

-But a general election is different than a primary.
-Young Sanders voters may well be motivated to vote for Biden in a match-up with Trump.
+But a general election is different from a primary.
+Young Sanders voters may well be motivated to vote for Biden in a matchup with Trump.
 The 2016 election was decided by fewer than 100,000 votes in Wisconsin, Michigan and Pennsylvania.
 Democrats will need everyone reading from the same playbook.

 4. White women continue to be a crucial group